gusaln/CriticalSuccess/README.md

 ### Modifiers

-At the end of any dice expression, you can use one of the following:
+At the end of any dice expression, you can use one of the following modifiers:

 - **H** only keeps the highest result.
     If you roll any number of dice, only the highest value will be kept.